nilesh385/PIXAGRAM/README.md

 - View followers and following lists
 - Main feed shows posts from followed users

----

-## 🔧 Secondary Features

 ### 💬 Comments

 - Add and view comments on posts
 - Optional: Like/unlike comments

+### Admin Panel

+- Admin can view all the users and posts
+- Admin can block users
+- Admin can delete posts

+---

+## 🔧 Secondary Features

 ### 🔍 Search

-- Search users by username
 - Optional: Search posts by hashtags

 ### 🔔 Notifications